+Keeping granola in snack size bags makes it convenient to grab on-the-go or when you are busy and don’t have time to prepare a snack.
 But normally granola is not Paleo because of the oats and when you buy it in the store it’s full of all sorts of questionable ingredients.
-So I experimented with some Paleo ingredients and came up with this delicious granola.
+So I experimented with some Paleo granola ingredients and came up with this delicious recipe.

 I still remember the first time my oldest daughter tried mango.
 She was about two years old and we were at my brother-in-law’s cabin in Island Park, Idaho.
 They had some sort of cool contraption that took the pit out nice and easy and she was fascinated by that and by the mango.
-I swear she eat five in one day.
-Oh, good times.
+I swear she ate five in one day.
+Oh, good times!

 The coconut oil, mango, and coconut flakes really give it a nice, tropical flavor and the chili powder really accents that as well.
-This is a versatile recipe where you can add other ingredients you think would be good in it and take one or two out that you don’t like as much to make it custom to you!
+This is a versatile Paleo granola recipe where you can add other ingredients you think would be good in it and take one or two out that you don’t like as much to make it customized for you!

 I love the flavoring on this Paleo granola.
 I love how it has flavor and doesn’t just taste like a bunch of nuts